Mulberry Charlotte Russe

 In the 1800's beetroot became more popular in Europe because new varieties were bred with far sweeter roots.
 The British championed preserving beetroots in vinegar which some think is a particularly unappetising way of preserving this delicious vegetable.

-GROWING BEETROOT CALENDAR
+GROWING EARLY BEETROOT

 As far as soil type and position go beetroot is probably the most tolerant of all vegetables.
 It does of course have preferences and these are for a light soil which can hold moisture and a position in full sun - these will bring out their best growing capabilities.